logo

-Marine silicate alteration plays a key role in the global carbon and cation cycles.
-This study investigates surface sediments across the Peruvian margin before and after extreme rainfall and runoff (coastal El Niño) using Ge/Si ratios and laser-ablated solid and pore fluid Si isotopes (δ³⁰Si).
-Pore fluids following the rainfall show elevated Ge/Si ratios and δ³⁰Si values, related to rapid authigenic clay formation from reactive terrigenous minerals delivered by continental runoff.
-The study highlights the direct coupling of terrestrial erosion and marine sedimentary processes, showing that marine silicate alteration can be rapid and highly dynamic, impacting marine alkalinity and CO₂-cycling on short timescales.
+Marine silicate alteration plays a key role in the global carbon and cation cycles, although the timeframe of this process in response to extreme weather events is poorly understood.
+Here we investigate surface sediments across the Peruvian margin before and after extreme rainfall and runoff (coastal El Niño) using Ge/Si ratios and laser-ablated solid and pore fluid Si isotopes (δ30Si).
+Pore fluids following the rainfall show elevated Ge/Si ratios (2.87 µmol mol−1) and δ30Si values (3.72‰), which we relate to rapid authigenic clay formation from reactive terrigenous minerals delivered by continental runoff.
+This study highlights the direct coupling of terrestrial erosion and associated marine sedimentary processes.
+We show that marine silicate alteration can be rapid and highly dynamic in response to local weather conditions, with a potential impact on marine alkalinity and CO2-cycling on short timescales of weeks to months, and thus element turnover on human time scales.

 Publisher